kolenaIO/kolena/docs/advanced-usage/packaging-for-automated-evaluation.md

 !!! note "Note: test invocation"

-    Ensure that `reset=True` is NOT used in the `test` method.
+    Ensure that `reset=True` is NOT used in the `test` method when you only want to re-evaluate metrics and do not have the model `infer` logic built in the image.
 The flag would overwrite existing inference and metrics results of the test suite, therefore requires re-running model `infer` on the test samples.
-This would cause problem when we only wants to re-evaluate metrics and do not have the model `infer` logic built in the image.

 When executing `test` locally, the model and test suite can be initiated by user inputs.
 When Kolena executes `test`